Advertisement

 Explore the Crystal Cave

 One of the region’s true marvels is Crystal Cave, a marble cave lined with giant stalactites, but you can only visit it by taking one of the tours through the Sequoia Parks Conservancy.
 While the tour itself is just under an hour, seeing the cave takes most of an afternoon, thanks to a steep hike to get there.
 Book your tour at least a few days ahead of time and pack a jacket—temperatures are typically 50 degrees inside.
-(Note: The cave was shut down in 2022 and 2023 due to road closures, but it is expected to reopen in 2024.)
+(Ed. note: The cave was shut down due to road closures, but it is expected to reopen for guided tours in May 2025.)
 For more options, check out these guided tours in Sequoia & Kings Canyon.

 Ride a horse through the forest